Reported by Briony Bowe (CSaP Intern September 2010).

 Science can, should and often does play a critical role in Parliament.
 And when you consider what Parliament does - make laws and scrutinise Government – that is an important statement.
 To discuss science in Parliament, we invited Dr Evan Harris and Dr Julian Huppert to deliver our fourth Distinguished Lecture.
+Click the link below to view the lecture, chaired by David Cleevely.

 The Centre welcomed a packed lecture theatre of students academics and industry and policy representatives to its fourth Distinguished Lecture given by Dr Evan Harris former MP for Oxford West and Abingdon and Dr Julian Huppert MP for Cambridge.
 Together they gave an engaging and insightful talk about the role of science in Parliament.
 Drawing on their combined experience as two of the strongest Parliamentary science advocates over the past decade they discussed the developments that have already been made the problems that are still faced and some ideas to overcome these problems.